Buying Guides · Last updated 2 June 2026

 Step 2: Instructing a Solicitor

 You must instruct a Gibraltar-registered solicitor before proceeding further.
-All property conveyancing in Gibraltar must be handled by a Gibraltar lawyer.
-Do not attempt to use a UK or Spanish solicitor for this.
-Gibraltar property law has its own rules and only Gibraltar-qualified solicitors can handle the conveyancing.
+All property conveyancing in Gibraltar must be handled by a Gibraltar-qualified lawyer.
+UK and Spanish solicitors cannot handle Gibraltar property transactions.

-Your solicitor will review the contract, check the developer's title, examine the planning permissions, and advise you on the specific terms of your purchase agreement.
+Your solicitor will review the contract, check the developer's title, examine planning permissions, and advise on the specific terms of your purchase agreement.
+Gibraltar property law firms with active conveyancing practices include Hassans International Law Firm, ISOLAS LLP, Triay Lawyers, TSN Law, and Attias & Levy.

 Step 3: Exchange of Contracts

-Your solicitor will negotiate the terms of the contract.
-For off-plan purchases, this should include clear provisions around stage payment insurance, completion dates, what happens if the developer is delayed, and what remedies you have if the finished property differs materially from the specification.
+For off-plan purchases, your solicitor should negotiate clear provisions around stage payment protection, completion dates, what happens if the developer is delayed, and what remedies you have if the finished property differs materially from the specification.

 Step 4: Stage Payments

 Many off-plan contracts in Gibraltar include stage payments during construction.
-Rather than paying the full balance only on completion, the developer calls for additional payments as construction milestones are reached.
+Rather than paying the full balance only on completion, the developer calls for additional sums as construction milestones are reached.

 Stage payment insurance is critical here.
 This insurance protects your payments in the event the developer becomes insolvent before the project completes.
 Do not proceed with any off-plan purchase that does not have this protection in place or where your solicitor advises that the stage payment risk is unacceptable.